asherk7/Workout-Tracker/README.md

 # Workout-Tracker
+Experimented with Django and Angular.js to create a workout tracker tool
-Created a workout tracker app using Django and Angular, as well as a CI/CD pipeline with Jenkins
+Created a CI/CD pipeline using Jenkins